sss-lehigh/librome/README.md

 # Overview

-Rome is a collection of useful utilities for research-oriented programming.
+librome is a collection of useful utilities for research-oriented programming.
 This is the ethos of this project, to accumulate helpful tools that can serve as the basis for development.

 Some current features are: